École centrale de Nantes

 École Centrale de Nantes (/fr/), or Centrale Nantes, is a grande école – a French engineering school – established in 1919 under the name of Institut Polytechnique de l'Ouest.
 It provides Bachelor, Graduate, Master, Specialized Master, executive education and PhD Programmes based on the latest scientific and technological developments and the best management practices.

-Centrale Nantes is a member of the Ecoles Centrale Group, alongside its partner institutions CentraleSupélec, Centrale Lille, Centrale Lyon, Centrale Méditerranée, and Centrale Beijing.
+Centrale Nantes is a member of the Écoles Centrale Group, alongside its partner institutions CentraleSupélec, Centrale Lille, Centrale Lyon, Centrale Méditerranée, and Centrale Beijing.
 It is also a member of the TIME (Top Industrial Managers for Europe) network, that enables student exchanges among the leading engineering institutions in Europe.

 Location

 The Centrale Nantes campus is situated in the heart of Nantes, France, in the Pays de la Loire region.
 Nantes is two hours by train from Paris.
 Nantes is the sixth largest city in France, located along the banks of the Loire 50 km away from the Atlantic coast.